 Iran is a vast and historical country with a varied culture.
-By moving from north to the south or east to the west you can see and feel this diversity in every aspect of culture, like music, architecture, art, etc.
+By moving from north to the south or east to the west you can see and feel this diversity in every aspect of Iran culture, like music, architecture, art, etc.

 During history, Iran inspired other cultures and also has been inspired by neighboring countries.
 This is why Iranian culture became a dynamic one.
 The following are some brief descriptions of each aspect of this rich culture.

 There are several festive occasions.
 The most important one is the Nowruz celebration.
-The Persian New Year which is on the 21st of March.
-The main iconic tradition of Nowruz is a table with seven symbolic objects all begin with the character of “S” in Persian.
+The Persian New Year is on the 21st of March.
+The main iconic tradition of Nowruz is a table with seven symbolic objects all beginning with the character of “S” in Persian.
 This is why it is called the Haft-Sin Table; haft means seven in Persian.

 The celebration continues until the 13th day of the new year.
 The 13th day is called Sizdeh- Be- Dar which somehow means “outdoor thirteen”.
-As it could be understood from its name, Sizdeh- Be- Dar is a family outdoor day; people go to nature for picnic and camping.
+As it could be understood from its name, Sizdeh- Be- Dar is a family outdoor day; people go to nature for picnics and camping.

 When it comes to arts, carpet weaving is the best example of Iranian arts.
 Each region has a special design and quality of carpet that bears its name, such as Kashan, Kerman, and Isfahan.
-The most widespread techniques for ornamentation are engraving, chiseling, gilding, damascening, encrustation and embossing, Potteries are also widely scattered throughout Iran.
+The most widespread techniques for ornamentation are engraving, chiseling, gilding, damascening, encrustation, and embossing, Potteries are also widely scattered throughout Iran.

 Plus to arts, Persian literature is another aspect of significant Iranian culture.
 Hafez, Sa’di, Khayyam, Rumi, and Ferdowsi are some of the very well-known Iranian poets.
 English readers know Khayyam especially through the translation of his Rubaiyat (quatrains) by Edward Fitz Gerald.
-Hafez is considered as the greatest name in Persian Lyric poems.
+Hafez is considered the greatest name in Persian Lyric poems.